How to Manage Horse Allergies & Injuries

 Poultices can also be used to treat an inflamed area and draw out the infection.
-A poultice is a soft, moist material is applied to the hoof under a bandage, containing medications.
-Cold poultices help to reduce inflammation, while hot poultices help increase blood supply to an injury and draw out infection.
+A poultice is a soft, moist material that is applied to the hoof under a bandage containing medications.
+Cold poultices help to reduce inflammation while hot poultices help increase blood supply to an injury and draw out infection.
 A hot poultice should be comfortable to the touch.

 LINK: Find out more about poultices from the article "The Best Way to Treat Abscesses" by Horse Canada.

 It is recommended that you seek veterinary consultation if you suspect that your horse has a skin or hoof abscess.